myafka/HN-API-Docs/Methods.md

 |Parameter    | Type | Description |
 | ------------- |-------------|--------|
 id | string | Required.
-The user's unique username.
+The user's unique ID.
 Case-sensitive. delay | integer | Optional.
 Delay in minutes between a comment's creation and its visibility to other users.
 Max 10. created | number | Required.
-Creation date of the user, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time). karma | number | Required.
+Timestamp of the user creation, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time). karma | number | Required.
 The user's karma.
 Can be negative. about | string | Optional.
-The user's self-description.
-HTML. submitted | array[integer] | Optional.
-List of the id stories, polls and comments, that user posted.
+The user's self-description. submitted | array[integer] | Optional.
+List of IDs of stories, polls and comments, that user posted.

 <h3>Example</h3>